Dileepvk98/multimedia-steganography/README.md

 Introduction
 ------------

-Read the image/video/audio files as numpy array; split the value of each subpixel/ascii value into individual digits and use it to modify the last digit of each subpixel/audio sample.
+Read the image/video/audio files as numpy array & split the value of each subpixel/ASCII value into individual digits and use it to modify the last digit of each subpixel/audio sample.

-Eg. consider the pixel [ 234 125 150 ] (R,G,B)
+Eg. consider the pixel [ 234 125 150 ] (R,G,B).
-let the letter to be hidden be "s" with ASCII code of 115 & after modification the pixel value will be [ 231 121 155 ].
+Let the letter to be hidden be "s" with ASCII code of 115.
+After modification the pixel value will be [ 231 121 155 ].

 (Each subpixel/ASCII requires 3 subpixels)